What do you say when your best friend’s child is sick? What words of comfort do special needs parents need to hear? What do they NOT want to hear?

 - Yes, I was actually asked this once!

-Use these words of comfort to show your genuine concern:
+Words of comfort to show your genuine concern:

 - “I am sorry.
 I don’t know what to say.”